netrobase/apex_academy/README.md

 # Kralis Templates -Project A

 Kralis Templates is a collection of 26 school website templates designed for professional school websites.
-This repository is dedicated to Project A, also known as Crest View.
+This repository is dedicated to Project A, also known as Apex Academy.

 ## Technologies Used